 Adham holds a Ph.D. in communications and signal processing and a master's in electrical and electronic engineering from the Imperial College London.

 What do you do for Booz Allen in the Middle East?
-I lead our digital energy practice out here, our cybersecurity practice, our enterprise technology practice—the team of technology experts, enterprise architects, solution architects, etc.—and our digital transportation offering.
+I lead our digital energy, cybersecurity, and enterprise technology practices—and our digital transportation offering.
 So in essence, I have four market-facing hats.

 What’s a typical project you might work on?
 We’re currently leading a major smart grid transformation program for one of the largest countries in the Gulf Cooperation Council, developing the strategy for the smart grid and the operating model, working through the requirements and technical specifications for transforming the grid and helping our client through the procurement and implementation.

 Why is Booz Allen an ideal firm for someone like you?
-I love Booz Allen because it allows me to not only work on management consulting and test those skills, but it also allows me to leverage my engineering and technology background into very hands-on, practical solutions for our clients.
-It sounds like a cliché, but the work we’re doing with our current clients is really a test of both technology and management.
-And it’s also a test of strategy vs. execution.
+I love Booz Allen because it allows me not only to work on management consulting and test those skills, but also it allows me to leverage my engineering and technology background into hands-on, practical solutions for our clients.
+It sounds like a cliché, but the work we’re doing with our current clients is a test of both technology and management.
+It’s also a test of strategy vs. execution.
 It brings all of these together into one big program where you really have to crack the strategy and then make it live.
 That’s what’s really enjoyable.

 What are some of the biggest challenges your industry faces?
-In energy, the main challenge is an underinvestment in technology, particularly compared to other industries like the financial services industry or the telecom industry.
-Then there are the threats to cybersecurity and protection of the supply of the electricity to the end customer.
-All of the key topics and trends of today are applicable here, yet this industry has been quite behind in investing in information technology.
-It’s playing a catch-up game.
-It’s definitely an untapped market that we can penetrate and invest in.
+In energy, the main challenge is underinvestment in technology, particularly compared to other industries like in financial services or telecom.
+Then there are the threats to cybersecurity and protection of the electricity supply to the end customer.
+All of today's key topics and trends are applicable here, yet this industry has been quite behind in investing in IT.
+It’s playing catch up.
+It’s an untapped market that we can penetrate and invest in.

 How do you help your clients prepare for the future?
-I think what we do best is that we really help them, first of all, be aware of these trends and what’s going on in the marketplace, and secondly help them organize their thoughts about how they want to tackle them and why they want to tackle them.
-We’re really thinking with them about how these new technologies apply to them, what the business case would be for them to pursue such technologies, and whether there’s any benefit in jumping on the bandwagon each time.
-It’s really important, being that trusted advisor who can help them think through their choices and decide where they invest their money.
+What we do best is we help them be aware of these trends and what’s going on in the marketplace.
+We also help them organize how and why they want to tackle them.
+We’re thinking with our clients about how these new technologies apply to them, what the business case is to pursue such technologies, and whether there’s any benefit in jumping on the bandwagon.
+It’s important to be that trusted advisor to help them think through their choices and decide where they invest.

 If you could give the just-starting-out Adham Sleiman one piece of advice, what would it be?
-The advice that I would give myself today is the advice I gave myself then, which was to keep an open mind, whatever the world throws at you.
+The advice that I would give myself today is the advice I gave myself then: Keep an open mind, whatever the world throws at you.
 When an opportunity comes your way, just grab it.